 Written by David Mamet in the ‘80s, Glengarry Glen Ross is a play set across two days in the lives of a group of American real estate agents who are battling it out to sell undesirable land by any means necessary.
 The play gets its title from said property, the Glengarry Highlands, and Glen Ross Farms, which was sold as part of a lucrative deal in the past.
 It is set between a Chinese restaurant and a sales office in Chicago.

-Glengarry Glen Ross will be revived in London at the Playhouse Theatre from 26th October 2017 to 3rd February 2018, and will star Christian Slater, Kris Marshall, Robert Glenister, Stanley Townsend and Don Warrington.
+Glengarry Glen Ross opened in London at the Playhouse Theatre on 26th October 2017 and will run until 3rd February 2018, starring Christian Slater, Kris Marshall, Robert Glenister, Stanley Townsend and Don Warrington.

 Glengarry Glen Ross premiered at the National Theatre in 1983, directed by Bill Bryden.
 It starred Derek Newark, Karl Johnson, Trevor Ray, James Grant and Jack Shepherd, and following great success, went on to win the Olivier Award for Best New Play the same year.
 In 1984, the play opened in Chicago, the city in which it is set, before transferring to Broadway.
 It ran at the John Golden Theatre for 378 shows, and was described as a “scalding comedy” by the New York Times’ Frank Rich.
 The show’s success led to the play winning the Pulitzer Prize for Drama, as well as four Tony Award nominations.

 The story was adapted for the screen in the early 1990s, directed by James Foley, and boasted a cast of great actors including Jack Lemmon, Kevin Spacey, Ed Harris, Al Pacino, Jonathan Pryce and Alec Baldwin (for whom a new part was written specifically for).